funkhouserw/tidbits/index_variables.md

 weird scoping tricks has some hilarious and telling examples in R.  Read the whole thing [here](http://andrewgelman.com/2014/01/29/stupid-r-tricks-random-scope/) .
-I won't spoil it for you, but it culminates in a function that will randomly decide to use the globally defined variable or the locally defined variable.
+Spoilers: it culminates in a function that will randomly decide to use the globally defined variable or the locally defined variable.

 ```